 - Kostoulas, A. and Stelma, J. (2017).
 Understanding curriculum change in an ELT school in Greece.
 ELT Journal 71(3), 354-363. doi: 10.1093/elt/ccw087

 - Stelma, J., Onat-Stelma, Z., Lee, W. and Kostoulas, A. (2015).
 Intentional Dynamics in TESOL: An Ecological Perspective.
 Teachers College, Columbia University Working Papers in TESOL and Applied Linguistics 15(1), 14-32.

 Working with language educators

-During my appointment at the Univesity of Graz, I was involved in a number of projects that focused on understanding the psychological experiences of language teachers.
-The diverstity and vibrancy of the field is well attested in Language Teacher Psychology (2018, Multilingual Matters), the collection that I co-edited with Sarah Mercer.
+During my appointment at the University of Graz, I was required to work on a number of projects that focused on the psychological experiences of language teachers.
+The diversity and vibrancy of the field is well attested in Language Teacher Psychology (2018, Multilingual Matters), a collection that I co-edited with Sarah Mercer.

-My own niche in language teacher psychology involved the study of language teacher resilience, a term which refers to the ability of language teachers to remain professionally effective, and cope with the stressors that they encounter in their professional contexts.
-While a lot of research in language teacher psychology takes a positive psychology perspective, which tends to disregard the role of context, I aimed to develop an understanding of resilience that foregrounded the influence of social and professional factors.
+My own niche in language teacher psychology involved the study of language teacher resilience.
+Language teacher resilience is the postulated ability of language teachers to cope with the stressors that they encounter in their professional contexts and remain professionally effective.
+While a lot of research in language teacher psychology takes a positive psychology perspective, which tends to de-emphasise the role of context, my work foregrounded the influence of social and professional factors.
 Two publications in this area included:

 - Kostoulas, A. and Lämmerer, A. (2018).
 Making the transition into teacher education: Resilience as a process of growth.
 In Mercer S. and Kostoulas, A. (eds) Language Teacher Psychology (pp. 247-263).
 Bristol: Multilingual Matters.